Adelaide Medical School

-Marc A Gladman PhD MBBS DFFP MRCOG MRCS FRCS (Gen Surg) FRACS
+Professor Marc A Gladman PhD MBBS DFFP MRCOG MRCS FRCS (Gen Surg) FRACS

-Marc is a surgeon scientist.
-He received his degree in Medicine from King’s College in the UK and was awarded a PhD by the University of London and then went on to complete a NIHR lectureship.
+Marc is a surgeon scientist and received his degree in Medicine from King’s College in the UK and was awarded a PhD by the University of London and then went on to complete a NIHR lectureship.
 He trained in both obstetrics and gynaecology and general surgery in the UK, receiving his Fellowship in 2008.
 Previously, he held the position of Chair of Colorectal Surgery at the University of Sydney.

+His clinical research spans patient-orientated and population-based themes.
 Each year more than 230 million major operations are performed worldwide, one for every 25 people in the world.
 Diseases of the bowel are among the commonest in the population, with bowel cancer being the second most common type of newly diagnosed cancer in Australia and the second biggest cancer killer. it is unclear how many operations are performed for bowel problems in Australia each year and what results are achieved following surgery.

 Marc's abiding research interest is understanding large bowel function in health and disease and its application to improve the care of the surgical patient.
 His research program includes integration of clinical and laboratory themes, the former spanning each of the three NIH categories of clinical research:

 - Health outcomes research to objectively measure the impact of surgical interventions in patients with gastrointestinal disease in New South Wales.

 - Population-based research to investigate the epidemiological basis of gastrointestinal diseases;